Janice R Naegele

 Bio

-Janice Naegele is Professor of Biology and a member of the Program in Neuroscience and Behavior in the Department of Biology at Wesleyan University.
-She was promoted to full Professor in 2006, served as the Chair of Biology from 2006-2009, and Director of the Center for Faculty Career Development from 2013-2016.
+Janice Naegele, Alan M Dachs Professor of Science (emerita), was Professor of Biology and Professor in the Program in Neuroscience and Behavior at Wesleyan University until her retirement in 2023.
+She is currently serving her final year as the Chair of SFN's Professional Development Committee.
+She previously served on the Program Committee and Awards Selection Committee for SfN.
+At Wesleyan she held numerous leadership roles, including the Dean of Natural Sciences and Mathematics (2020-2023), the Chair of Biology (2006-2009), and the Director of the Center for Faculty Career Development (2013-2016).
 A graduate of Mount Holyoke College (B.A.
 1978, Magna Cum Laude), she earned her Ph.D. in Neuroscience at the Massachusetts Institute of Technology in 1984, and completed her postdoctoral training with Colin Barnstable and Nobel Laureate Torsten Wiesel at Rockefeller University, where she studied the cellular and molecular mechanisms of mammalian visual cortex development.
-Dr. Naegele was an Associate Research Scientist in the Department of Ophthalmology at the Yale University School of Medicine, before joining the Department of Biology at Wesleyan University (1991).
+Dr. Naegele was an Associate Research Scientist in the Department of Ophthalmology at the Yale University School of Medicine for several years before joining the faculty of Wesleyan University in 1991.
 Dr. Naegele has received numerous scientific awards in including: a Klingenstein Fellowship, a McKnight Brain Disorders Award, and the Louise Hanson Marshall Special Recognition Award from the Society for Neuroscience (2015).
-She currently serves on the editorial board of Frontiers in Neurogenesis.
-Research in the Naegele laboratory focuses on GABAergic interneuron circuitry and development of neural stem cell transplantation for brain repair and seizure suppression using human and murine embryonic stem cells and fetal stem cells.
+Research in the Naegele laboratory focused on GABAergic interneuron circuitry and development of neural stem cell transplantation for brain repair and seizure suppression using human and murine embryonic stem cells and fetal stem cells.
 In addition, her group investigates novel anti-convulsant compounds and neuroprotection.
-The Naegele laboratory has expertise in the functional assessment of induced and spontaneous seizures by video-electroencephalography, studying adult hippocampal neurogenesis by retroviral labeling, and analyzing gene and protein expression.
-Current research in the Naegele lab is supported by grants from CURE Epilepsy, Connecticut's Regenerative Medicine Research Fund, and the National Institutes of Health.
+Research in the Naegele lab was supported by grants from CURE Epilepsy, Connecticut's Regenerative Medicine Research Fund, and the National Institutes of Health.

 Neuroscience Sub-Discipline